juhasev/spitfire/README.md

 # Spitfire
 A simple two player 2nd World War dogfight game.
 This game uses HTML 5 Canvas element for the game graphics.
 UI is implemented using Vue / Vuetify.
-Before you get in the player please be aware that
+Before you get into playing here are some tips for you:

 1) Damage varies from 1 to 40 per hit depending on how close to the center of fuselage you hit
 2) If you go up in an extreme angle your plane will slow down